 Depending on the driver, you might also get to rock to some tunes as you bounce along the potholed road to Sayulita.

-Taking the Bus from the Puerto Vallarta Airport to Sayulita
+Taking the Bus From the Puerto Vallarta Airport to Sayulita

 If you’re flying into the PV airport and will be heading straight to Sayulita, taking the Puerto Vallarta airport bus to Sayulita is far easier than catching this same bus from downtown PV.

 When you exit the Puerto Vallarta airport, you’ll be facing Highway 200.
-So, follow the airport sidewalk that wraps around towards the highway.
+So, follow the airport sidewalk that wraps around toward the highway.
 When you get to the end of the outdoor area of the airport closest to the road, look to your left and you’ll see a staircase leading to a pedestrian bridge.

 Then, put your muscles to the test by picking up your luggage and walking up and over this bridge.